Legendandy/ROMA-VPS-Guide-How-to-Tunnel-ROMA-Localhost-Frontend-to-a-Public-URL/README.md

 ## Step 11:

 You can open/visit the url you copied in step 8.
-You should be able to open ROMA on any device.
+You should be able to access ROMA on any device.

 <img width="3437" height="1312" alt="roma3" src="https://github.com/user-attachments/assets/d98ccb16-a900-4b0d-82a1-5cfa2cf7492b" />